Samsung/tizen-docs/docs/application/tizen-studio-0/setup/advanced-configuration.md

 ### Configure Proxy

-The Package Manager provides a network option to configure a proxy.
+Package Manager provides a network option to configure a proxy.
 This configured proxy is used to connect to the repository servers.

 To set the proxy, follow these steps: